Note: Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission at no extra cost to you.

 The saddle and the nut are made of authentic buffalo bone, whereas the fretboard and the bridge are made of walnut.

 One thing that makes this ukulele unique is the sound holes that are located on the upper edge of the top.
 Besides, the onboard electronics and the built-in tuner allow you to play plugged in or acoustically.

 Caramel CB500L has a beautiful and rich sound that any player will enjoy.

-And finally, it is on the list of affordable ukuleles to buy in 2021.
+And finally, it is on the list of affordable ukuleles to buy.

 - Unique design with a beautiful appearance